Popular Shopping Districts in Minneapolis

 North Loop

-North Loop is known for its hip and modern shopping scene.
+The North Loop is known for its hip and modern shopping scene.
 Located in the Warehouse District, these historic buildings feature many upscale boutiques, restaurants, and cafes.
-For women’s clothing, D. NOLO (Destination North Loop), PARC, Requisite, and Madewell offer upscale, stylish apparel, footwear, and accessories.
+For women’s clothing, PARC and Requisite offer upscale, stylish apparel, footwear and accessories.
 Statement Boutique has both designer and local brands and carries clothing, accessories and jewelry — and is dog-friendly, too.
-Pacifier offers kids clothes, gear, and toys, MartinPatrick3 features high-end menswear and personalized service to help you look your best.
-Lululemon has athletic menswear and womenswear.
-Outdoor Voices stocks countless colorful essentials and fleece layers for those cold Minneapolis days.
+Pacifier offers kids clothes, gear and toys, MartinPatrick3 features high-end menswear and personalized service to help you look your best or try Jaxen Grey for more men's fashion-forward apparel and cutting-edge accessories.
+You'll also find national brands Lululemon and Madewell.

 For a caffeine pick-me-up, there are plenty of coffee shops in the area — FRGMNT Coffee, Fairgrounds, In the Loop, and Backstory Coffee Roasters to name a few.
 In need of a quick bite to eat?
 Rise Bagel makes artisanal bagels daily using fresh ingredients.
 If you've worked up a larger appetite after a full day of shopping, give your feet a break and enjoy one of the many restaurants in North Loop.